 Can you Suntan with a Spray Tan?

-Yes, you can absolutely suntan with a spray tan on your skin.
-You can even use tanning lotions and bronzers to more quickly darken the skin’s natural color.
+Yes, you can suntan with a spray tan on your skin, but the sun will make your spray tan fade more quickly.
+You can even use tanning lotions and bronzers to darken the skin’s natural color.

 You just have to remember that even though spray-tanned skin looks bronze, it’s not really tan.
 It’s easy to forget this and damage the skin with a sunburn.
 Be careful, and use sunscreen!